JeepGuy/Python/README.md

 # Python
-Repo for Python notes and the excersizes from the TryPython Course
+Repo for Python notes and exercises